kqualben/bowser/README.md

 ```

 Descriptions:
-- packages: contains all code used to generate results
+- bowser: contains all code used to generate results
 - images: contains target images and predictions
 - model_store: contains models generated during testing and final model selection.
 - notebooks: contains notebooks used to train models, make predictions, and analyze model performance.